Training and Behavior

 My Shih Tzu is 6 months old now and while I hadn’t noticed his actions like this before, I seem to be more aware that he is overly anxious about being right next to me all the time.
 I think he is beginning to get separation anxiety.

-Then, somehow, along the way of his growth, he became incessant in following your steps…uh oh.
+Then, somehow, along with the way of his growth, he became incessant in following your steps…uh oh.

 Try to think back ….similar to what we do when we misplace something…we try to go over every where we could have been to try and find the item.